What is an echocardiogram?

-view appears cone-shaped on the monitor, and the real-time motion of the heart's structures can be seem.
-This lets the doctor see the various heart structures at work.
+view appears cone-shaped on the monitor, and the real-time motion of the heart's structures can be seen.
+This lets the provider see the various heart structures at work.

 3-D (3-dimensional) echo.
-3-D echo technique captures 3-dimensional views of the heart structures with greater detail than 2-D echo.
-The live or "real time" images allow for a more accurate assessment of heart function by using measurements taken while the heart is beating.
+3-D echo method captures 3-dimensional views of the heart structures with greater detail than 2-D echo.
+The live or "real time" images allow for a more accurate evaluation of heart function by using measurements taken while the heart is beating.
 3-D echo shows enhanced views of the heart's anatomy and can be used to plan treatment for a person with heart disease.

 Why might I need an echocardiogram?

 An echocardiogram may be done for further evaluation of signs or symptoms that may Cardiomyopathy.
 An enlargement of the heart due to thick or weak heart muscle

 Congenital heart disease.
-Defects in one or more heart structures that occur during formation of the fetus, such as a ventricular septal defect (hole in the wall between the 2 lower chambers
+Defects in 1 or more heart structures that occur during formation of the fetus, such as a ventricular septal defect (hole in the wall between the 2 lower chambers of the

 Heart failure.
 A condition in which the heart muscle has become weakened or stiff during heart relaxation the blood vessels and lungs, and edema (swelling) in the feet, ankles, and other parts of the body.

 Aneurysm.
 A widening and weakening of a part of the heart muscle or the aorta (the large artery that carries oxygenated blood out of the heart to the rest of the body).
 The aneurysm

 Heart valve disease.
-Malfunction of one or more of the heart valves that may cause an abnormality of the blood flow within the heart.
+Malfunction of 1 or more of the heart valves that may cause an abnormality of the blood flow within the heart.
 The valves can become narrowed and prevent blood from flowing through the heart or out to the lungs and body.
 The valves can also become leaky with blood flow leaking backwards.
 An echocardiogram can also check for infection of the heart valve tissue.

 Cardiac tumor.
-A tumor of the heart that may occur on the outside surface of the heart, within one Pericarditis.
+A tumor of the heart that may occur on the outside surface of the heart, within 1 Pericarditis.
 An inflammation or infection of the sac that surrounds the heart.